Why Altria Group Inc. (MO)’s Most Recent Report Reveals Some Hints About Its Future

 MO’s Market Performance

-MO stocks went up by 0.29% for the week, with a monthly drop of -7.19% and a quarterly performance of -6.92%, while its annual performance rate touched 12.08%.
-The volatility ratio for the week stands at 1.16% while the volatility levels for the past 30 days are set at 1.46% for Altria Group Inc..
-The simple moving average for the period of the last 20 days is -1.80% for MO stocks with a simple moving average of -5.52% for the last 200 days.
+MO stocks went down by -3.38% for the week, with a monthly drop of -10.01% and a quarterly performance of -10.48%, while its annual performance rate touched 8.34%.
+The volatility ratio for the week stands at 1.42% while the volatility levels for the past 30 days are set at 1.54% for Altria Group Inc..
+The simple moving average for the period of the last 20 days is -4.19% for MO stocks with a simple moving average of -9.39% for the last 200 days.

 Analysts’ Opinion of MO